winks/f5n.org/content/blog/2024/self-hosting-update.md

   * server 1 - a blog
     * Debian 12 with podman (not happy with the rootless setup)
-    * Caddy, Tailscale, grafana-agen on the host
+    * Caddy, Tailscale, grafana-agent on the host
     * MySQL in a container
     * PHP + Wordpress in a container
   * server 2 - irc, websites